SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pr-decoration.md

 |
 | A Bitbucket Server user account is used to decorate Pull Requests.
 We recommend creating a dedicated Bitbucket Server account with Administrator permissions to decorate Pull Requests.
 You need a [Personal Access Token](https://confluence.atlassian.com/bitbucketserver0515/personal-access-tokens-961275199.html) from this account with **Write** permission for the repositories that will be analyzed.
 |
-| To add Pull Request decoration on Bitbucket Server, you need to update your global and project settings.
+| To add Pull Request decoration on Bitbucket Server, you also need to update your global and project settings.
 |
 | ### Setting your global settings
 |